By: Nicholas King.

 Starting out with the size, it’s obviously going to be big just to house the 2 20700 batteries, but IJoy has done a good job with the aesthetics, to make it look pretty slick!
 The mod itself measures in at 92mm tall, 49mm wide and has a depth of just a touch over 34mm.
 With the tank, you can add another 56mm to the height, with a diameter of 26.5mm.

-The Zenith 3 is available in a whole host of colors, which you expect from one of the best vaping manufacturers, but they add the name mirror before, which just means its shiny!
+The Zenith 3 is available in a whole host of colors, which you expect from one of the best vaping brands, but they add the name mirror before, which just means its shiny!
 The colors include mirror gold, rainbow, stainless, blue, purple, red, and green, all with matching tank colors if you buy the kit.
 So you should find a color to suit.

 The back of the mod has the battery door panel which is held in place by magnets, you do get an adaptor in the kit, so you can also use 18650 batteries instead of the dual 20700 batteries.